 Ten in person subject specialist skills days

 Each day will comprise a morning ‘theory session’ delivered by UoR and an afternoon hands on ‘practical skills session’ delivered by Leiths.
-All ingredients, supporting teaching and learning notes provided.
+All ingredients, supporting teaching and learning notes are provided.

 Students must have attendance of ≥80% of the in-person sessions to be eligible for the Advanced Certificate.